 The external CT clips around either of the incoming tails at the supply point, whichever is most convenient.

 The state of our Neutral cable suggests that this particular sensor has been moved around quite a few times!

 The external CT has to be the right way around.
 If it's in the wrong orientation, the feedback in the system will be positive rather than negative.
 Once activitated, the load will remain firmly 'on' which would be no good for daytime use.

-For general use, the anti-flicker mode (AF) is recommended.
+For general use, anti-flicker mode (AF) is recommended.
 By setting the AF limits as wide as the supply meter will allow, any conducted disturbance to the mains supply will be minimised.

 In conditions where only minimal surplus power is available, bursts of power will be supplied to the load very infrequently when running in AF mode.
 Visual activity can be increased by switching from "AF" to "normal" mode.
 Both modes are equally effective at diverting whatever surplus power is available.